Thank you for your interest in Woking’s new residents’ panel.

 The application process

-The Panel will consist of 1,000 residents representative of the borough.
+The panel will consist of 1,000 residents representative of the borough.
 The only requirements are that all panellists must be aged 18 or over, a resident of Woking borough and enthusiastic about participating in local democracy.
 Panellists are not required to have any prior knowledge, skills or expertise and will not be expected to demonstrate any specific abilities before participating.

 In the event of an overwhelming response from any specific demographic or geographical area, a selection of participants will be chosen at random from the over-subscribed group, and not on the perceived merit of one applicant over another.
 The remaining respondents will be put on a waiting list and invited to participate as incumbent panellists leave.

 Active, responsive panellists will be able to serve the panel indefinitely.
-However, if a member of the Panel does not respond to two consecutive surveys, we will reach out to check if they still wish to be involved.
+However, if a member of the panel does not respond to two consecutive surveys, we will reach out to check if they still wish to be involved.
 Panellists will be removed after the third non-response and replaced with someone on our waiting list.
 Removed Panel members will be able to join the waiting list at any point after being removed, but it might take some time to reach the top again.

-The Panel programme
+The panel programme

-The primary method of communication to Panel members will be by email or by post.
+The primary method of communication to panel members will be by email or by post.

 For the time being, these meetings will be conducted virtually, via Zoom.

-The Council will send panellists regular feedback, showing how the results have influenced decisions.
+We will send panellists regular feedback, showing how the results have influenced decisions.
 Results of all surveys will also be made available online.

-Storage of personal details
+Storing your personal details

-Your details will not be used for any purpose other than for the Residents’ Panel, whether that be by taking part in surveys or being invited to related events.
+Your details will not be used for any purpose other than for the residents’ panel, whether that be by taking part in surveys or being invited to related events.
 Your personal details will be stored securely and held separately from any questionnaire returns so that your individual views and opinions will remain anonymous.
-This is in accordance with the UK Market Research Society Code of Conduct.
+This is in accordance with the UK Market Research Society code of conduct.

 If any of your contact details change or you are moving out of the borough or you simply want to leave the Panel, please let us know and we will update your membership details or remove you from the Panel.
 Please get in touch using the details below.

-Participation in the Panel will provide valuable insight into the needs of our local communities and will help to shape the future of the borough for many generations to come.
+Participation in the panel will provide valuable insight into the needs of our local communities and will help to shape the future of the borough for many generations to come.
 We appreciate the time volunteered and will be running an incentives scheme for participants, details of which will be announced in due course.

 Also, if you are invited to participate in an event in person, we will reimburse your travel costs.

-Please click on the button below to go to the questionnaire and join the Residents' Panel:
+Please click on the button below to go to the questionnaire and join the residents' panel: